 I am not aware at this time of a natural psoriasis cure.
-You may
+This

 consider increasing your fish intake along with fresh vegetables and

-reducing simple carbohydratess, trans fats, and junk foods.
+reducing simple carbohydrates, trans fats, and junk foods.
 See suggestions for a

-Patients with psoriasis have high blood triglyceride and cholesterol
+with psoriasis have high blood triglyceride and cholesterol levels.

-levels.
-Basically, psoriasis is an inflammatory disorder and you would do best
+Basically, this skin disease is an inflammatory disorder and you would

 Reduce weight or eat less.
 Excess body fat triggers an overproduction of